 - They confirm your eligibility to vote, and put your name on a list to receive absentee ballots

 - They send you a blank absentee ballot by mail or make it available electronically

 - You complete the ballot and send it back before the ballot receipt deadline

 - If your ballot fails to arrive, use the emergency federal write-in ballot to vote

-If the ballot receipt deadline is drawing near, but still haven't received your ballot 30 days before the election, you should complete and submit a Federal Write-in Absentee Ballot (FWAB).
-(PDF-405KB)
+If you are 30 days before the election and you still have not received your ballot, you should complete and submit a Federal Write-in Absentee Ballot (FWAB).
+(PDF-347KB)

 Voting and Returning Your Ballot

 Complete your ballot carefully and legibly, and return it to your local election officials before your state's ballot receipt deadline.
 Overseas voters have a number of options for returning voted ballots:

 - Local mail - If you live in an area with efficient mail service to the United States, affix sufficient international postage to your ballot envelope and mail it promptly.